Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 });
 ```

-Once again letting us get our containers in a laconic point-free style.
+Once again letting us write our containers in a laconic point-free style.

 ### Testing